In what areas can LandMapper be used?

-- Soil texture (i.e. silt, sand and clay contents, working formula needs to be developed)
+- Soil texture (i.e. silt, sand and clay contents, the working formula needs to be developed)

 - Coarse fragment content and depth to bedrock

-- Depth to limiting layers like clay and plough pan (wastewater – leaching fields)
+- Depth to limiting layers like clay and plow pan (wastewater – leaching fields)

 - Groundwater depth – capillary rise extent in profile

 - Correlations between soil EC maps and yield maps for many crops were established

 - Pollution detection – depth and limits (pollution during oil and gas mining, for example)